event-driven-robotics/telluride_tac21_contour/README.md

 * `start_docker <CONTAINER_NAME>`
 Starts and executes a bash on the specified container (must be run first).

+if you have "_completion_loader: command not found" error, then make sure (or add otherwise) that the command line "source /etc/profile.d/bash_completion.sh" appears uncommented before the source of the .basrch_docker file inside the .bashrc.

 ### Using the container

-The whole infrastructure we will be using for this task depends on the [YARP](https://www.yarp.it/git-master/) middleware.
+The whole infrastructure we will be using for this task depends on the [YARP](https://www.yarp.it/git-master/) middleware (already installed in the container).
 The latter puts in communication several modules potentially spanned across several machines onto the same network.
 The modules communicate via ports that, once connected, will stream information through a server which must run in the background all the time.
 Please refer to [link](https://www.yarp.it/git-master/tutorials.html) for a series of tutorials on how to implement such communication.
 You will also find similar snippets in the starting code available in this repo.

 In order to get everything started you must then run the container, start a yarpserver and from a separate terminal open another bash inside the container and run the yarpmanager.
 The latter is a graphical tool that allows to start and connect multiple modules with one click.
 We have already prepared an application called iCub_Contour_following that launches the simulator, a logger and a motor GUI which allows to see the status and move the joints of the robot in simulation.
 See GIF below to get an idea of this pipeline.